radiatoryang/scopa/Documentation~/MapImporter.md

 ## MAP Importer settings

 **Save as Asset...** lets you externalize the map import settings into a separate asset file, which lets you share the same config for multiple MAP files.
 - While useful, this can desynchronize your workflow.
 Editing the Map Config Asset does *not* automatically trigger reimport for all associated MAP files.
 The config asset does not track which MAP importers use it.
 You will have to manually reimport / refresh the MAP files to reflect a changed config.

 ### MESHES

 (image: geometry inspector)

 **Scaling Factor**: _(default: 0.03125, 1 Unity meter = 32 Quake map units)_ The global scaling factor for all brush geometry and certain entity data.
-    - note: Scopa automatically converts Quake's Z-up axis to Unity's Y-up axis.
+- We automatically convert Quake / Half-Life / Source Z-up axis to Unity's Y-up axis.
+- Entity origins will be converted as well, but you have to manually configure custom entity properties for scaling.
+See the [Entity Import workflow](EntityImport.md).

 **Snapping Threshold**: _(default: 4)_ vertex snap distance threshold in unscaled map units.
 Pretty important for minimizing seams and cracks on complex non-rectilinear brushes.
 In the map editor, avoid building smaller than the welding threshold.
 Set to 0 to disable for slightly faster import times, but you may get more seams and hairline cracks.
 - We don't weld vertices because each brush face needs separate normals and UVs.

 **Default Smoothing Angle**: _(default: 80 degrees)_ smooth shading on edges, which adds extra import time; set to -1 to disable default global smoothing, and/or override with `_phong` / `_phong_angle` entity keyvalues, or in a Scopa Material Config.
 - Again, we don't weld vertices because each face needs separate normals and UVs.
 This will attempt to smooth a hard edge, but won't remove it entirely.

 **Remove Hidden Faces**: _(default: true)_ Try to detect whether a face is completely covered by another face within the same entity, and discard it.
 It's far from perfect; it can't detect if a face is covered by 2+ faces.
 But it helps.
 Note the extra calculations increase map import times.